red-sayed/2layerDiffieHellman/README.md

 In the example file I used _Prime number_ equal to _-1_, because I wanted the algorithm _to be un-cutted in range_ in all operations(I wanted to get a pair of fingerprints that can be used in encryption functions as a key).

-The crucial thing in classic DiffieHellman is that you're exchanging something, that it's impossible to calculate sqrt from(or at least toooooooooo difficult, as difficult that useless):
+The crucial thing in classic DiffieHellman is that you're exchanging something, that it's impossible to calculate sqrt from(as difficult that useless):

 ```C
   6k(unsafest one).